giwankim/til/system-design/interview2/13-stock-exchange.md

 __Market data flow__ and trace the order executions from the matching engine to the broker via the data service.

+M1: Matching engine generates a stream of executions (fils) as matches are made.
+The stream is sent to the market data publisher.

+M2: Market data publisher constructs the candlestick charts and the order books from the stream of executions as market data.

+M3: Market data publisher sends the market data to the data service.
+The published market data is saved to specialized storage for real-time analytics.
+The brokers connect to the data service to obtain timely market data.
+Brokers relay market data to their clients.

+__Reporter flow__

+R1 - R2 (reporting flow): Reporter collects al

 #### Trading flow

 #### Market data flow